 Common Language Runtime (CLR) is the heart of .NET, an application virtual machine that manages memory, implements code access security, verifies code safety, and provides execution of threads and code.
 CLR is what makes the .NET code a managed one.

 As we mentioned, the idea of CLR is to make developer’s life easier.
 Besides, it allows engineers to design systems with multiple languages, as CLR enables them to communicate and integrate their behaviors.
 The runtime checks the needed versions of applied services to ensure that all dependencies are intact and the code works as intended.

 In .NET Core, an open-source CoreCLR is used.
-While nearly identical to CLR in .NET Framework, CoreCLR is adjusted to the .NET Core cross-platform nature.
+While nearly identical to CLR in .NET Framework, CoreCLR is adjusted to the .NET Core cross-platform makeup.

-The languages that you can use with .NET can be ultimately divided into two major groups: 1) The main officially supported languages by Microsoft, 2) the rest of the languages that are CLI-compliant.
+The languages that you can use with .NET can be ultimately divided into two major groups: 1) the main officially supported languages by Microsoft, and 2) the rest of the languages that are CLI-compliant.

 Main languages.
 Most of .NET development happens with C#, F#, and Visual Basic.

 The rest of CLI-compliant languages.
 CLI means common language infrastructure.
 It’s a technical standard for high-level languages that can be compiled into common intermediate language (CIL) and further compiled into a byte-code.
 Besides, those three mentioned above, there are about 25 active CLI-compliant languages, including C++/CLI, IronPython, Oxygene, Phalanger, and more.
 There’s also a number of languages that are no longer used, like IronRuby.

 If you’re just starting with .NET, here are some useful links for the beginning of your journey:

 .NET guide – the general documentation by Microsoft for newbies;